 A beginner is quick to do the math.
 “If I make $100 a day with one contract, I will make $2 million a year with 100 contracts!”
-He is too quick to think about trading big positions.
+He is too quick to think about using big trading position size.
 Even when he starts out, trading what he thinks is a small position, he is usually trading too big.

 Trade the “I don’t care” size